subscriptions-project/swg-js/contributing/pr-release-checker/README.md

 # PR Release Checker

-This tool tells you whether a swg-js is released on Web and AMP.
+This tool tells you whether a swg-js PR is released on Web and AMP.